stexus/media-launcher/README.md

 ### Configuration

 This script expects a standard layout for media: The folder contains the title with media files contained directly in them.
-It is able to handle subdirectories.
+It is able to handle subdirectories. (i.e S1 and S2 subdirectories)

 ### Demo